 San Francisco, CA 94108

-The McLoughlin Gallery proudly presents The Subliminal and the Sublime, a two-person exhibition featuring the mixed media works of artists Judith Marshall and Bryan Boutwell.
-The exhibition will be on view from September 4 until September 27, 2014.
+The McLoughlin Gallery presents Hal Buckner: Process and Progress, a solo exhibition featuring a survey of works of the Neo-Figurative Abstract Pop artist Hal Buckner.
+The exhibition will be on view from October 2 until November 15, 2014.

 Process and Progress explores the breadth of master draughtsman Hal Buckner’s sensual, sculptural drawings.
 Each work is an exploration into the complexities of the female figure, drawing inspiration from such disparate sources as fashion, the Old and Modern Masters, runway models, and the female nude.

 Evidence of Hampton-based artist Hal Buckner’s associations and friendships with Modern luminaries such as Roy Lichtenstein, Jackson Pollock, Robert Rauschenberg, and Larry Rivers can be seen in the incredible caliber of his process.
 Working from life, Buckner draws his models first, reducing and re-working the drawing until it captures the form perfectly.
 He then transfers the curves of his finished drawings onto aluminum to cut with a hand-held jigsaw and burnish or paint in his signature minimal palette of black or red.